hqdem/hlimds/README.md

 And produces the following outputs:
 * an RTL model of the accelerator;
 * recommendations for placing elements of the RTL model on a chip;
-* implementation of the API for interacting with the accelerator (if necessary).
+* an implementation of the API for interacting with the accelerator (if necessary).

 ## Licensing and Distribution